RosettaCommons/demos/tutorials/protein_design/protein_design_tutorial.md

 ##Introduction
 ![top7](tutorial_figures/top7.png)

 **Objective:** In this exercise, we will examine the Rosetta design features by mutating user-specified residues.
 To make it even more interesting, we will use a membrane protein which is a homodimer, so we will employ RosettaMembrane and RosettaSymmetry to model the dimer during design.
 RosettaScripts will be used to combine the two applications.
-Note that

 **Rosetta Applications:** RosettaDesign, RosettaMembrane, RosettaSymmetry, RosettaScripts